 It was just a question of time, Bruce Dickinson would make a solo album.
 And Iron Maiden’s year off provided the opportunity.

-It’s 25 years since the Iron Maiden singer embarked on his first solo adventure.
-We’re about to get into more features and discussions about Maiden’s 1990s here at Maiden Revelations, and this album was the first Maiden-related release of the new decade.
+It’s over 25 years since the Iron Maiden singer embarked on his first solo adventure.
+We’re about to get into more features and discussions about Maiden’s 1990s here at Maiden Revelations, and this album was the first Maiden-related release of the new and challenging decade.

 It all started with a song which is not on the album, Bring Your Daughter…To The Slaughter.
 Dickinson delivered the track for the A Nightmare On Elm Street 5: The Dream Child soundtrack, and everybody loved it.
 Steve Harris wanted the song for Maiden’s next album, and the powers that be wanted Dickinson to record a whole album of such stuff.
 With Maiden on hiatus, the singer jumped at the chance.